matthewbarondeau/Self-Monitor-for-Detecting-Stress-Levels/Readme.md

 ### Application
 The mobile application and machine learning model were developed in a different repository and linked as a submodule under PowerPorterIOS.
 It may also be found here: https://github.com/mattqd97/PowerPorterIOS

+###  Documentation
+Our final report and oral presentation slides are included in the documentation directory.
+The report dives into full detail on the operation of our device, future work, and the machine learning model.
+The report is a high level overview presented at the end of our project.